asaduzzaman8316/Next-Shop/README.md

 ## Project summary

-Next-Shop is a client-side storefront built with:
+Asad-Shop is a client-side storefront built with:
 - React (with TypeScript)
 - Vite (fast dev server)
 - Tailwind CSS for styling